WASdev/ci.docker/README.md

 ## Logging

-It is important to be able to observe the logs emitted by WebSphere Liberty when it is running in docker.
+It is important to be able to observe the logs emitted by WebSphere Liberty when it is running in a container.
 A best practice method would be to emit the logs in JSON and to then consume it with a logging stack of your choice.

-Configure your WebSphere Liberty docker image to emit JSON formatted logs to the console/standard-out with your selection of liberty logging events by providing the following environment variables to your WebSphere Liberty DockerFile.
+Configure your WebSphere Liberty container image to emit JSON formatted logs to the console/standard-out with your selection of liberty logging events by providing the following environment variables to your WebSphere Liberty DockerFile.

 For example:
 ```